Bull Ray – Southern Magnolia

 Magnolia grandiflora map.png

-Although endemic to the lowland subtropical forests on the Gulf and south Atlantic coastal plain, magnolia grandiflora is widely cultivated in warmer areas around the world.
+Although endemic to the evergreen lowland subtropical forests on the Gulf and South Atlantic coastal plain, M. grandiflora is widely cultivated in warmer areas around the world.
 The timber is hard and heavy, and has been used commercially to make furniture, pallets, and veneer.

 « Back to Glossary Index